Case Results: Landlord-Tenant Disputes

 Klein & Wilson represented a public company in a commercial unlawful detainer action and persuaded the defendant to enter into a stipulated judgment wherein it agreed to pay Klein & Wilson‘s client $2,021,291.45 and return possession of the property if the settlement was not timely paid.

-Klein & Wilson obtained an approximate $2 million judgment in a breach of lease case against a corporate tenant and then filed an action against the personal guarantor to collect the debt.
+Klein & Wilson obtained a $2 million judgment in a breach of lease case against a corporate tenant and then filed an action against the personal guarantor to collect the debt.
 The guarantor raised virtually every defense available to a surety and then, days before trial, settled the matter.

 Does v.
 Roe Corporation